By Justin Biel, trends editor at Grow Wire

-Offer engaging, valuable or relevant industry information on a regular basis.
-An active presence is the only way to grow an audience and spread your message.
-Top brands publish at least once per day, and you should too.
+Offer engaging, valuable or relevant industry information to your followers on a regular basis.
+An active social media presence is the only way to grow an audience and spread your message.
+Top brands publish at least once per day, and as an exec, you should too.

 2. Be authentic.

-Tweet or post authentically, spreading your unique perspective and industry expertise in your own dialect.
-Think of this as talking to your friends – while adhering to company communications policies, of course.
+Consumers can spot the difference between marketing jargon and authentic commentary, especially on social media.
+When you engage online, spread your unique perspective and industry expertise in your own dialect.
+Think of this as talking to your friends, while adhering to company communications policies, of course.

 3. Be positive.

-While controversy is a surefire way to get attention, maintaining a positive online presence is generally the company duty of any exec.
-Unless it’s part of a carefully-crafted marketing scheme—and even then, the benefits of negative posts are debatable—avoid harsh takedowns.
+While controversy is a surefire way to get attention, maintaining a positive online presence is generally the company duty of any exec, unless it’s part of a carefully-crafted marketing scheme.
+And even then, the benefits of negative posts are debatable.